Germey/LaravelGeetest/README.md

 You can configure it in `config/geetest.php` .

-Here are key-values of Languge Configuration.
+Here are key-values of Languge Configuration:

 - zh-cn (Simplified Chinese)
 - zh-tw (Traditional Chinese)